kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 ![pubsub_scenario_details3]({{ site_base_path }}assets/images/request-scenarios/pubsub/Asynchronous_Communication_Publishing_Indirectly.png)

-* A client makes a synchronous **create** request, which goes through the Kuzzle server components to the *Document Controller*.
+* A client makes a synchronous **create** request, which goes through the Kuzzle Backend components to the *Document Controller*.
 * The *Document Controller* sends the data to the *Persistence Engine*.
 * Once the document is stored, the *Document Controller* calls the *Notifier* component.
 * The *Notifier* then calls the *Internal Cache* to check if the content matches any filters.